FractalFir/rustc_codegen_clr/README.md

 present in the very last stage of compilation.

 This means that, instead of having to maintain 2 separate projects, I can maintain one project.
 Bug fixes to the .NET side of things also fix C bugs.
-Because of that, the support for C in the project is almost as good as support for .NET
+Because of that, the support for C in the project is almost as good as support for .NET.

 ## Current state of the project

 The project currently supports most Rust features (except proc macros), but it is not bug-free.
-It can compile a mostly working version of Rust std, but there are many minor bugs make such `std` not 100% functional.
+It can compile a mostly working version of Rust std, but there are many minor bugs that make such `std` not 100% functional.

 Most components of `std` are about 95% working in .NET, and 80% working in C.
 So, you *can* compile a lot of existing Rust code, but it may not necessarily *work*.